onzfonz/comp227/src/content/3/en/part3c.md

 ```

 When the object is saved to the database, the event handler provided to *then*  gets called.
-The event handler closes the database connection with the command <code>mongoose.connection.close()</code>.
+The event handler closes the database connection with the command `mongoose.connection.close()`.
 If the connection is not closed, the program will never finish its execution.

 The result of the save operation is in the *result* parameter of the event handler.